-Mark Baird is the Coordinator for Project Management and Engineering in the Center for Teaching and Learning Classroom Support.
+Mark Baird is the Assistant Director for Project Management and Engineering in the Center for Teaching and Learning Classroom Support.

 Mark holds a CTS (Certified Technology Specialist) certification and is currently seeking a CTS-Design certification with InfoComm International.
 He is also a member of the Technology Managers Council within the same organization.

 Outside of UGA, Mark enjoys motorcycling on long winding mountain roads, trout fishing in remote mountain streams, and camping with family.